-A judge shall be temporarily removed from his duty if:
+A judge shall be temporarily removed from his/her duty if:

-1) Detention is ordered against him, for the duration of the detention; or

-2) Criminal proceedings are initiated against him for a criminal offence that renders him unworthy of performing the judicial office.
+- 1) Detention is ordered against him/her, for the duration of the detention; or - 2) Criminal proceedings are initiated against him/her for a criminal offence that renders him/her unworthy of performing the judicial office. - 2) if an indictment against him/her has been confirmed for a criminal offence that renders him/her unworthy of performing the judicial office, or if the main hearing is scheduled following the bill of indictment or private action, until final ending of the criminal proceedings.

-A judge may be temporarily removed from his duty after the submission of the proposal for initiation of disciplinary proceedings for the most severe disciplinary offence.
+A judge may be temporarily removed from his/her duty after the submission of the proposal for the initiation of disciplinary proceedings for the most severe disciplinary offence or if an order has been issued for carrying out an investigation for a criminal offence that renders him/her unworthy of performing the judicial office.